EXPERIENCE

 FEDERAL DISTRICT COURT CASES - CRIMINAL

 United States v.
 Henderson, 660 F. Supp.
 2d 751 (E.D.
 La.
-2009) (holding, based on sentencing memorandum motion for downward variance filed on behalf of client, Court held that a downward variance in client's sentence was warranted due to Court's rejection of 100:1 punishment ratio for crack cocaine vs. cocaine powder; Court adopted a 1:1 sentencing
+2009) (holding that, based on a Sentencing Memorandum and Motion for Downward Variance Mr. Shapiro prepared, filed, and argued on behalf of client, the Court held that a downward variance in client's sentence was warranted due to its rejection of 100:1 punishment ratio for crack cocaine vs. cocaine powder and adopting a 1:1 sentencing ratio.
+This case set a precedent in the United States

 FEDERAL CIVIL DISTRICT COURT CASES AND APPEALS

-Proceedings: Represented one of several defendants from inception through post-trial motions in complex case;
+Proceedings: Represented one of several defendants from inception of case through a 5-week jury trial and post-trial motions

 Kurian David, et al. v.
 World Marine, et al., No. 15-30464 (5th Cir.
-2015) (holding, on Signal International's appeal (later "World Marine"), Signal's cross claims against client and another co-defendant, as well as Signal International's claims for indemnity against client and co-defendant, had been properly dismissed by the district court and by jury on the indemnity claim)
+2015) (holding cross claims of Signal International (later "World Marine") against client and another co-defendant, as well as Signal International's claims for indemnity,

 STATE COURT - APPEALS